-Each section of the Uniform CPA Examination takes four hours to complete.
+For each section of the Uniform CPA Examination, the exam process takes four hours to complete.
 Ensure you’re thoroughly prepared for each section.
-Also, remember to bring your NIT to your testing center, as it’s required for admittance.
+Also, remember to bring your NTS when reporting to your testing center, as it’s required to get past security.
 You’ll also need two forms of identification, one of which must contain a recent photo.

 Wait for results

 Once you’ve completed the Uniform CPA Examination, NASBA will send your final grades to the Maryland Board of Public Accountancy.
 You’ll then receive an email notifying you when your scores become available online.
 In order to be ready to send in your initial application for licensure, you must complete all four test sections within a 1.5 year period (18 months).